aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## createIndexForJsonField

-It creates a new column in the table for the JSON field and then creates an index on that column
+It creates a new column in the table for the JSON field and then creates an index on that column.

 ### Parameters